bank-vaults/secret-sync/README.md

 Enables secret synchronization between two secret store services (e.g. between Vault and AWS) in a configurable manner.

+> [!WARNING]
+> This is an early alpha version and there will be changes made to the API.
+You can support us with your feedback.

 ### Supported secret stores
 - Vault
+- FileDir (regular system directory)

 ### Quick usage
 Synchronize secrets every hour from Vault-A to Vault-B instance.

+#### Define stores and sync job strategy
 ```yaml
 ### Vault-A - Source
 ### SecretStore: path/to/vault-source.yaml